Super Spider is Lethal

-There was also an near all white snake posted on Bush-League Breeders Club from a Spider x Spider pairing.
+There was also an near all white snake posted on Bush-League Breeders Club (the forum is no longer online) from a Spider x Spider pairing.
 Notice there is some color, this is a close to full term snake, not just an hatchling that passed early like many of us have experienced.
 That could of been the Super Spider.
 However, this is the first time someone publicly has shown anything like this from a Spider x Spider breeding.
 The theory is the Super Spiders don't normally go full term and this one nearly did.
 There is also up to 7 other accounts of this being reported.

 This is where the debate has stalemated for many years, without really much new evidence to input besides more results from the few Spider x Spider pairing that get reported.
 Which from what I have seen have actually leaned toward the lethal side of the debate.
 Then evidence came from an unlikely source, the Black Head gene.